Shane32/GraphQL.AspNetCore3/migration.md

 Added `AuthorizationVisitorBase.GetRecursivelyReferencedFragments` which will skip fragment definitions not referenced due to a @skip or @include directive.

+Returns 405 Method Not Allowed rather than 400 Bad Request when attempting a mutation over a HTTP GET connection, or a subscription over a HTTP GET/POST connection.

 ## 3.0.0

 Supports building user contexts after authentication has occurred for WebSocket